Page 217

 AI Interpretation

-This fragment links lost love to sea life and then to the strange way desire or memory can make a man see stars through a woman's eyes.
+This fragment links an ambiguous look/sea-caption opening to sea life and then to the strange way desire or memory can make a man see stars through A-WOMEN'S EYES.

 Even in partial form, the page feels imagistic rather than narrative.
-Caption, hare, blue fish, baby sharks, and women's eyes all arrive as quick, unstable emblems, as if the speaker were trying to catch how perception changes under love without ever quite settling it.
+Caption, HATE, blue fish, baby shark's, and A-WOMEN'S EYES all arrive as quick, unstable emblems, as if the speaker were trying to catch how perception changes under love without ever quite settling it.
+The top correction cluster is not stable enough to make a firm title claim.

 'You Lose Love': caption-sized lyric.
 'I try to be a Gossury's Hare,' others are pulling in bluefish and baby sharks, and sometimes a man sees 'stars all night through / a women's eyes.'
 Compact and tender.